L’Édifice - Maison Méricant

 1920 was a busy year:

-- June: New patent: truss elements.
+- June: New patent: truss elements (A-parts) and ridge tiles (J-parts).

 - July: Updated registered design.